Our Local Foodshed

 We're with the Farmers!

 For more than 40 years, North Coast Co-op has provided a market for local produce, supporting our local farmers and their organic practices.
-Each winter, we sit down with about 25 local farmers to determine which crops we need them to grow for the year.
+Each winter, we sit down with about 25 local farmers to determine what crops we can expect to see on our shelves throughout the year.
 This allows the farmers to depend on a market for their fresh produce, and the farmers provide the best organic fruits and vegetables for our shoppers.
 In fact, we buy and sell the most local produce of anyone in Humboldt County.
 A report produced by Redwood Coast Community Alliance with Family Farmers showed that North Coast Co-op purchased at least five times more produce than its competitors, with as much as 70% of it being local in the summer months!
-Read the full report.

 Working with Local Producers

 For more than 40 years, we have provided economic development assistance to local producers and extended a purchasing hand to start-ups, assisting with marketing, supply agreements, merchandising, packaging, pricing, and more.
 As opportunities develop, we will continue to help local producers, projects, and visions get off the ground with an eye toward sustainability, food security and a triple bottom line (people, profit, and planet).

 Toward that end, we created guidelines for producers that will help them understand what we need as retailers, and continue to refine systems to assist in their development process.
 If you would like to join our long list of local vendors, please fill out our Local Vendor Application and return it to Customer Service.

 Eat Local Challenge